 Not included is a small contribution for refreshments or any food which you will need to take with you for the day.

 Further information on items to take with you, location of pick up points and other useful topics will be sent through with your booking confirmation.

 Should you have any further questions prior to booking feel free to drop us an email or give us a call.

 INDIVIDUAL TICKET £40

-TRIP TIMES: Please arrive 30 minutes before your trip time, to allow for your safety kit, forms and safety briefing.
-We are unable to wait for any late comers due to the tide restrictions.
-Your return time will be approximately 12hours after your departure time depending on the tides.
+TRIP TIMES: Please arrive on time for your departure and to allow for your safety kit, and briefing.
+We are unable to wait for any late comers due to the tide and lock restrictions.
+Your return time will be approximately 12 hours after your departure time depending on the tides.

 CANCELLATION NOTE: Due to the changes in weather, on occasion we may have to cancel the trip for safety reasons.
 If this occurs we will aim to provide 48hrs notice.
 We will also make this known via our social media platforms, such as Facebook, Instagram and Twitter.